Pothos or Epipremnum aureum is most commonly referred to as the Golden Pothos.

 The Pothos is a rather interesting plant with heart-shaped, or chordate leaves that continue to unfold as time goes on.
-The colour of the leaves is primarily green with a splash of yellow, white or some hue in-between.
+The color of the leaves is primarily green with a splash of yellow, white, or some hue in-between.

 Many homeowners spruce up their living space with Epipremnum aureum for its versatility.